 Well, there actually is a way you can say “most” without seeing them all.
 It’s called induction, but it’s hard to do, harder than a lot of people seem to think.
 I’ll talk about that in a future post.

 (Update, August 19, 2015: I liked the black swan drawing above so much I decided that it should exist on T-shirts.
 And you too can call into existence T-shirts, throw pillows, travel mugs – all with the Existential Black Swan on them!
 I’ll get a cut of the money.
-Click on the icon below for details.)
+Click here for details.)